Puru-Malhotra/Chest-XRay-Diagnosis/README.md

-**This assignment is a part of AI for medical Diagnosis certification on Coursera by depplearning.ai and is present as week 1 assignment
+**This assignment is a part of AI for medical Diagnosis certification on Coursera by depplearning.ai and is present as week 1 and week 2 assignment respectively